Resource definitions

 Each connector has its own set of properties that you can specify.
 To determine the property names and their valid values for a specific connector, refer to the corresponding documentation page for that connector.

-Note: Secret properties, such as passwords, use the name of a secret resource, not the actual password or secret plaintext value.
+Important: Secret properties, such as passwords, use the name of a secret resource, not the actual password or secret plaintext value.

 spec.stream_name